 Many communities are interested in improving that performance to achieve “100 percent of predevelopment stay-on”, which maintains the pre-development hydrology of the site.
 They are motivated to reduce flood risk and improve the water quality of local streams and lakes.

-The Stormwater TAC is estimating the benefits, cost, and technical feasibility of raising this standard.
-It brings together expertise from diverse organizations and interests to prepare evidence-based recommendations through consensus.
+The Stormwater TAC estimated the benefits, cost, and technical feasibility of raising this standard.
+It brought together expertise from diverse organizations and interests to prepare evidence-based recommendations through consensus.
+The Stormwater TAC published its report Recommendations on Reducing Increased Risk of Flooding in May 2017.

 Waubesa Wetlands Study Plan Technical Advisor Committee: In collaboration with the Wisconsin Department of Natural Resources (WDNR), the Capital Area Regional Planning Commission is facilitating a joint Technical Advisory Committee (WWSP TAC) to develop a scope of work and budget for a comprehensive study of the Waubesa Wetlands.
 Waubesa Wetlands is one of the highest quality and most diverse wetlands remaining in southern Wisconsin.
 A large part of the Waubesa Wetlands is designated as a State Natural Area under the ownership of the WDNR, The Nature Conservancy, and Dane County.
 The need for this study was identified during the City of Fitchburg’s Northeast Neighborhood urban service area amendment.
 The focus of the Committee’s effort is to develop the scope of work for a comprehensive study by June 2017.
 A list of the WWSP TAC members is included in the January 10, 2017, meeting documentation.